 A standard width blog post or page has a full width header and footer, content left, and the sidebar right.
 The content area scales to the available space.

 In the circumstance when the sidebar is not desired, Xidipity supports an optional full width page.
-The full width format for this page includes a header, footer, and a content which scales to the available space.
+The full width format for this page includes a header, footer, and a content panel which scales to the available space.

 Responsive design means the theme will adjust and reformat as required to offer the user a quality experience regardless of the device they are using.
 The tool I use to validate responsiveness is Screenfly.

 With more than 40,000 free plugins to choose from it is easy to just keep adding them on.
 So what is a plugin?
 A plugin is “php” code which extends the functionality of WordPress.
 The advantage of using plugins is they are theme independent although there are a few risks.
 The biggest being security.
 Unless you review the product, there is no way to know if malicious code is buried inside.
 Other risks include compatibility between plugin and performance.